 In the MBCT programme you will learn how to:

 - Raise your ability to handle stressful situations

 - Learn how to handle your thoughts, moods and emotions more effectively

 - Improve cognitive effectiveness and capacity for decision making

 Clinical trials indicate that MBCT helps to reduces rates of relapse by 50% among patients who suffer from recurrent depression.

 A study has shown that for people who have been clinically depressed 3 or more times, participation in the programme helps to considerably reduce their chances of their depression returning.

 The total cost for eight evening sessions and a full day weekend retreat, (with lunch provided) is £375.
 The programme includes an initial free individual meeting with one of the facilitators.
 This meeting is for patients to discuss their aims and expectations of the course, in order to determine how you will benefit most from it.

 As MBCT is recommended by NICE, those with private medical insurance may be covered for the course.
 We advise patients to check with their insurer.

-The retreat day is on the Sunday 25th February from 10am to 4pm (lunch provided)
+The retreat day is on Sunday 8th July from 10 am to 4pm (lunch provided)